YU-JAN/portfolio/finalproject.md

 - Please tell me what do you learn from this story?
 - What do you think about the data visualization?
 - What will you do after reading this landing page?
+- Is there anything you would change or do differently?
 - Do you have any questions or concerns about the story?
 <br>
 Wrap-up Questions